liferay/liferay-frontend-projects/packages/liferay-npm-scripts/README.md

 };
 ```

-This will use the `standard` preset and add a dependency of `"asset-taglib"`.
-If you want to add an additional dependency, you will have to do something like...
+If you want to extend from the standard preset and then add an additional dependency, you will have to do something like...

 ```js
 const standardPreset = require('liferay-npm-scripts/src/presets/standard/index');